-being addressed in this way, the CAF holds a risk of a similar AUKUS situation and delaying digital transformation objectives in support of international interoperability.
+appropriate momentum,44 it also reemphasises the observation from the first part of this paper whereby Canada has so far failed to link the urgent requirement to prioritise digital transformation with its direct impact to national security.
+Without digital transformation being addressed in this way, the CAF faces a risk of a similar AUKUS situation and delaying digital transformation objectives in support of international interoperability.

 Looking towards NATO, digital transformation has been identified as an essential enabler to achieve multi-domain operations.
 The NATO digital transformation strategy specifically noted the military could not achieve digital solutions in isolation and it must be a combination of academia, industry and coalition partnerships, which in turn have the ability to both shape culture and mitigate against security threats.
-The CAF Digital Transformation Directive specifies the need to improve investment in digital transformation and integration with NATO but it will also be required to contribute knowledgeable digital skilled personnel and continuous support to NATO; without this commitment Canada will fail to retain its standing within NATO.
+45 The CAF Digital Transformation Directive specifies the need to improve investment in digital transformation and integration with NATO but it will also be required to contribute knowledgeable digital skilled personnel and continuous support to NATO; without this commitment Canada will fail to retain its standing within NATO.
 Additionally, the CAF must invest in the digital infrastructure within Canada which will interconnect with NATO systems and enable access for all.
-With a reputation already publicly at risk with Canada's decision to invest less than the mandated 2% GDP to NATO, continued NATO interop focus is required for wider-CAF benefits.
-Digital transformation in the context of NATO not only improves digital processing and analytics but provides innovate ways to improve interoperability with partners as well as industry and wider NATO partner nations; a reoccurring recommendation from academia working with military and industry.
+With a reputation already publicly at risk with Canada's decision to invest less than the mandated 2% GDP to NATO, continued NATO interoperability focus is required for wider-CAF benefits.
+46 Digital transformation in the context of NATO not only improves digital processing and analytics but provides innovate ways to improve interoperability with partners as well as industry and wider NATO partner nations; a reoccurring recommendation from academia working with military and industry.47

 From a deployed scenario viewpoint, the CAF could now prioritise investment with its allies and NATO partnership, focusing on both preparing its homeland digital infrastructure whilst setting clear requirements to NATO development for digital objectives.
-As a result, the CAF can direct the digitalisation plan for the theatre deployment, being concurrently interoperable with partners and integrated with industry and wider Government of Canada departments relevant to the operation.
+As a result, the CAF could direct the digitalisation plan for the theatre deployment, being concurrently interoperable with partners and integrated with industry and wider Government of Canada departments relevant to the operation.
 The streamlined processes and organised data capture would allow faster decision making by all partners and the requirements for manual data transfers would be replaced by automation and AI technology.
-NATO, supported by the nations, provides a secure and optimised digital enterprise for the battlespace.
+NATO, supported by the member nations, provides a secure and optimised digital enterprise for the battlespace.

 This section has firstly considered the CAF's approach to digital transformation by comparison to approaches taken by its closest allies.
-It then highlighted the opportunities of partnerships in the digital transformation realm but also noted partnerships where the CAF has failed to either influence or be included.
-These present risks to the CAF in terms of reputation, but more importantly, in their ability to rapidly address digital transformation in conjunction with their allies.
+It then highlighted the